Lesson 03 · The Guided Path

 A Fair Objection

-"How do we know he said these things, rather than his followers adding them later?"
+"How do we know he really said these things — not that his followers added them later?"

 ← Previous lesson Lesson 3 of 8 Next lesson →